 At 35 years old, Shane Morrison was considered quite a catch in society of New York.
 He knew most of the right people, made sure he was seen with the right people.
 He stood 6 feet tall, lanky from spending a lot of time sitting at a desk managing different businesses along with an organized workout schedule.
 His brown hair was straight and cut short, his brown eyes sharp as he negotiated different contracts.

 With life going so well, how did she disappear?
-There was an undercurrent among his friends as Savannah didn’t show up at events, the excuse of helping a friend with cancer starting to wear thin.
+There was an undercurrent among his friends as Savannah didn’t show up at events, the excuse of helping a friend started to wear thin.
 He had to have her back.
 He had to find her.

 Shane called in a favor from one of his business contacts for a detective agency to aid in the search for Savannah.
 Bert Durham, a master detective, started with surveillance videos of all the subways, buses and trains.
 He picked up on a girl that looked like the photos sent to him on a train out of New York City.
 Moving meticulously he found her again in Boston, moving to the train line to Salem.
 Not able to leave the city, he picked up the phone called in another favor, a friend Jack Lowry.